False Memory OCD and Real Event OCD

 What people mean by real event OCD

 In real event OCD, the starting point may be an actual event, mistake, conversation, relationship moment, or period of life.
-The loop then becomes less about ordinary reflection and more about repeated judging, mental reviewing, confession, checking, comparing, reassurance seeking, or trying to work out whether you are a bad person.
+The loop can then move away from ordinary reflection and into repeated judging, mental reviewing, confession, checking, comparing, reassurance seeking, or trying to work out whether you are a bad person.

 Taking responsibility matters.
-But OCD-style responsibility can become endless, rigid, and punishing.
+In an OCD-style loop, however, responsibility can become endless, rigid, and punishing.
 A helpful question is not only, “Did I ever do anything imperfect?” but also, “Is this review helping me repair and live, or has it become a compulsion that keeps restarting the same alarm?”

 The reassurance loop